Graduate Assistantships Resource Center

 - Enroll full-time during the semester(s) appointed as a graduate assistant.
 Full-time enrollment is considered 9 graduate credit hours in the fall semester, 9 graduate credit hours in the spring semester, and 6 graduate credit hours in the summer semester.
 If a graduate assistant is enrolled in the last semester of his/her program of study, the number of registered semester hours may be less than the full-time requirement

-- Graduate assistants must comply with all Graduate School enrollment requirements to retain their assistantship as stated in the Polices section of the Graduate School Catalog
+- Graduate assistants must comply with all Office of Graduate Studies enrollment requirements to retain their assistantship as stated in the Polices section of the Office of Graduate Studies Catalog

 - Students appointed with <0.25 total FTE are not eligible for tuition waivers

 Office of Graduate Studies GA Contact